everydayrails/everyday-rails/_posts/2011-01-25-passenger-3-rvm.markdown

 Also note the suggested virtual host configuration provided; you may need it later depending on whether you've been using Passenger before or are using any supporting utilities for Passenger.

 <div class="alert alert-info">
-  <p><strong>Potential gotcha with Apache 2 in Mac OS X 10.6.6:</strong> When I rebooted Apache following the Passenger module installer, I was greeted with an error in the `apachectl` script.
-The suggestion in [this post](http://articles.itecsoftware.com/shell-scripting/fix-for-mac-os-10-6-5-apachectl-line-82-ulimit) solved the issue for me.</p>
+**Potential gotcha with Apache 2 in Mac OS X 10.6.6:** When I rebooted Apache following the Passenger module installer, I was greeted with an error in the `apachectl` script.
+The suggestion in [this post](http://articles.itecsoftware.com/shell-scripting/fix-for-mac-os-10-6-5-apachectl-line-82-ulimit) solved the issue for me.
 </div>

 From here, it's just a matter of preparing your Rails applications to take advantage of RVM's gemsets feature.
 Again, I'll refer you to [an earlier post about adding a `setup_load_paths.rb` file](http://everydayrails.com/2010/09/13/rvm-project-gemsets.html) to each new app's `config` directory.
 You'll also need to set up a virtual host for each new app.
 If you were using Passenger 2.2.x before, your existing virtual hosts should work fine.
 (The [OS X Passenger Preference Pane](http://www.fngtps.com/passenger-preference-pane), while still only 32-bit, is still working for me on my setup.)